 This style is mostly characterized by an anchor beard and a thin mustache that is barely disconnected from the flanks of the goatee.
 You will want to keep your beard rather short, to make it look most like Tony Stark’s.

 Use an electric trimmer to shave down your hair to a short beard length.
 The setting of your trimmer will depend on your hair type and how fast it grows, but in general, about 5-7mm is a good length for this look.
 Keep in mind that you can always start with a longer setting and trim it closer as needed.

 Shaping the goatee is probably the trickiest part of this look, so make sure you have a photo of Tony Stark readily available for this step.
 To help make your shaping even easier, you can also use a brow pencil to draw an outline.

 Iron man has a rather thin goatee with thin flanks on either side that extend upwards and almost touch the mustache.
-To get the perfect shape, use your brow pencil to trace where the goatee should end by starting at the corners of the mustache and drawing outwards towards the chin.
+To get the perfect shape, use your beard shaping tool or brow pencil to trace where the goatee should end by starting at the corners of the mustache and drawing outwards towards the chin.
 Shave away any hair beyond this outline, while preserving a thin line on either side.

 Next, you will want to carve the inside of the goatee, while still preserving the hourglass shape in the center.
 To accomplish this, start in the middle of the diamond shape, right below where your soul patch would end.

 Use the width of you electric trimmer to shave in a downward and outward diagonal motion until you almost reach your jaw line.
 Be careful not to accidentally shave off the thin flanks on either side of your goatee.

 The bottom of the goatee is very thin, so make sure you shave in fine and even strokes for a distinctive and symmetrical look.